tkowalcz/tjahzi/log4j2-appender/README.md

 in [promtail configuration](https://grafana.com/docs/loki/latest/clients/promtail/configuration/) `maximum amount of time to wait before sending a batch, even if that batch isn't full`
 .

+#### logShipperWakeupIntervalMillis (optional, default = 10)

+The agent that reads data from log buffer, compresses it and sends to Loki via http is called `LogShipper`.
+This property controls how often it wakes up to perform its duties.
+Other properties control how often the data should be sent to Loki (`batchSize`, `batchWait`) this one just control how often to wake up and check for these conditions.
+In versions before `0.9.17` it was left at default 1ms which caused high CPU usage on some setups.

 #### shutdownTimeoutSeconds (optional, default = 10s)

 On logging system shutdown (or config reload) Tjahzi will flush its internal buffers so that no logs are lost.
 This